Interns and volunteers

 Graduate Student Positions at CRC

-Cascadia Research takes on students in Masters and PhD programs that are interested in marine mammal research and/or thinking about marine mammal research as a field of study.
+Cascadia Research takes on students currently in or admitted to Masters and PhD programs that are interested in marine mammal research and/or thinking about marine mammal research as a field of study.
 Depending upon the student’s background, experience, skills, and schooling as well as their graduate program’s degree requirements, different paths for the internship may apply.
 Some students may be asked to do a three-month initial internship with us similar to undergraduates as a way for Cascadia to get to know the individual and for the individual to become familiar with our research and what projects may be of interest to them.
 After the three month period, a project could be selected if the candidate shows promise, engagement, and dedication.
 However, other students may come to Cascadia with more relevant and direct experience with marine mammal research, and may be able to start more quickly on a specific research project.
 For graduate programs where data collection is not a requirement, Cascadia offers a wide range of already available datasets.
 Cascadia looks for hard working, independent learners with great communication skills, a strong foundation in statistics, and experience with writing results of scientific investigations.
 Proficiency in MATLAB, R/RStudio, and/or ArcGIS/QGIS is preferred.
 An objective for working with graduate students is to be able to produce publishable work.

 For formal consideration, please send the following to Kiirsten Flynn (kflynn@cascadiaresearch.org), Alexandra Vanderzee (avanderzee@cascadiaresearch.org), and Annette Harnish (aharnish@cascadiaresearch.org):